DinaAli2003/Excel-Projects/Store Project/readme.md

 * **Drill-Down Capability:** 🔍 Combine multiple filters for granular, real-time analysis.

 **How to Use:**
-1. Open the "Sales & Market Dynamics Analyzer" Excel file.
+1. Open the "Store Project.xlsx " Excel file.
 2. Navigate between the **'Dashboard 01'** and **'Dashboard 02'** tabs.
 3. Select your desired **Month(s)** and **Category(s)** from the Slicers.
 4. Interpret the updated charts and KPIs to derive strategic and operational insights.